actionml/blog.actioml.com/a_rant.md

 # The New Rules of The Game

-Today Wal-Mart one of the largest brick and mortar retailers, announced a major effort to build a bleeding edge high-tech enclave with full financial and executive support.
+Today Wal-Mart, one of the largest brick and mortar retailers, announced a major effort to build a bleeding edge high-tech enclave with full financial and executive support.

 <a href="https://www.bloomberg.com/news/articles/2017-03-20/wal-mart-unveils-store-no-8-tech-incubator-in-silicon-valley" target="_blank"><image src="/blog/images/wal-mart.jpg"></image></a>